-Our experienced amateur cycling group welcomes newcomers to rides in Thousand Oaks, Westlake Village, Conejo Valley and Simi Valley.
+Our experienced amateur cycling group welcomes newcomers to rides in Ventura County including Thousand Oaks, Westlake Village, Conejo Valley and Simi Valley.
 Our membership includes women and men ages 50 on up who enjoy our local roads, many with bike lanes, and arguably the best in Southern Cal.
-Join us and connect to a vibrant social network of riders from many backgrounds to share camaraderie, safety, detailed accounts of the daily rides, photos and more.
-The Old Kranks meeting place is in front of Gelson’s Market in Westlake Village with rides on Monday, Wednesday, Friday and Saturday mornings
+Join us and connect to a vibrant social network of senior cyclists from many backgrounds to share camaraderie, safety, detailed accounts of the daily rides, photos and more.
+The Old Kranks meeting place is in front of Gelson’s Market in Westlake Village with rides of all levels on Monday, Wednesday, Friday and Saturday mornings.

 Road biking is a fun way to improve your fitness and meet up with new people, all of which is best achieved by riding with a bicycling club.
 Membership in the Old Kranks is open to women and men age 50 and older.
 To join the group, you will be required to complete a liability release form and pay the annual membership fee of $10.00.
 A copy of the form can be DOWNLOADED HERE.
 Bring the filled-out form to either Sam or Katie during the post-ride coffee klatch at Gelson’s at around 10 AM Monday, Wednesday, or Friday with your $10.
 Ear buds for listening to your favorite tunes are not allowed (and illegal anyway) as you need to have your full attention on the road and fellow riders.